-The performance you should expect largely depends on the available CPU power of your server up to the licensed amount of bandwidth.
-Below is a reference table of performance data collected from QA lab (using Intel X5680 CPU and Intel 10G NIC).
+The performance you should expect largely depends on the available CPU power of your server and the licensed amount of bandwidth of vAPV.
+Below is a reference table of performance data collected from QA lab (using Intel Xeon E5-2690 CPU and Intel 10G NIC).